 Shaping Wire Hoops for a Miniature Garden Edging or Fairy Garden Fence

-To make my 8 inch section of miniature garden edging I first cut and shaped 16 hoops from the stiffest wire (22 gauge for me).
+To make our 8-inch section of miniature garden edging we first cut and shaped 16 hoops from the stiffest wire (22 gauge for me).
 You may want a few extras to have on hand in case you run into problems on your first fencing attempt.

 The following steps will show different patterns that can be made with this simple style of hoop.Continue to 4 of 10 below.